neherlab/treetime-cloud/services/taskqueue/README.md

-# treetime/taskqueue
+# services/taskqueue

-This module implements multi-producer-multii-consumer message queue that serializes incoming tasks in order to balance the load across workers.
+This module implements multi-producer-multi-consumer message queue that serializes incoming tasks in order to balance the load across workers.

 Task producer (api) pushes tasks into the queue.
 Task consumers (workers) pop